creativescala/creative-scala/book/src/pages/hof/functions.md

   Point.cartesian((angle * 7).cos * angle.cos, (angle * 7).cos * angle.sin)
 ```

 What is the type of the function `roseFn` defined above?
-What does this type mean?
+What does this type tell us?
 @:@

 @:solution